User Guide — Patient Risk Adjustment and the Diagnosis Gaps Dashboard

 Tip: Administrators can set this preference at the practice level so the same preference is applied to all users.
 See To update practice-wide user preferences.

-- Display the User Preferences page: On the Main Menu, click Settings > User Preferences.
+- Display the User Preferences page: On the Main Menu, click Settings

-- Select the Show patient risk score instead of potential diagnosis count in Problem List option.
+> User Preferences. - Select the Show patient risk score instead of potential diagnosis count in Problem List option.

 - Click Submit.

-- Search for the potential diagnosis and select the most appropriate diagnosis.
+Add New next to Previously Diagnosed.
+The diagnosis selector opens. - Search for and select the most appropriate diagnosis.
 Each diagnosis includes an associated RAF weight.

 - Reason — Add a reason for the suggestion and then click Add.

 Note: Buddy codes are secondary billing codes that are required for certain ICD-10 codes to fully justify the associated HCC.
-The Patient Risk dashboard supports rules and workflows to ensure proper documentation of buddy codes. - Click Add to A/P to add the diagnosis and billing code to the Assessment & Plan section of the encounter.
+The Diagnosis Gaps dashboard supports rules and workflows to ensure proper documentation of buddy codes. - Click

 -